brian-j-smith/Mamba.jl/doc/tutorial.rst

 Posterior Summaries
 ^^^^^^^^^^^^^^^^^^^

-Once convergence has been assessed, sample statistics can be computed on the MCMC output to estimate features of the posterior distribution.
+Once convergence has been assessed, sample statistics may be computed on the MCMC output to estimate features of the posterior distribution.
 Some of the available posterior summaries are illustrated in the code block below.

 .. code-block:: julia